-• Schemes without access to a long-term source of core funding will always be investing a proportion of their best assets, their leadership and passion and ingenuity, to ensure their existence rather than changing local lives.
-Funders need to recognise that core costs for schemes are essential to success
+• Schemes without access to a long-term source of core funding that core costs for schemes are essential to success

 Looking to the Future

 PBGSs in London have been generous and open with their experiences, sharing challenges and successes with each other through the London's Giving network.
 When they find what works, they share it in the spirit of partnership and shared purpose.
 The movement is building a wealth of knowledge and expertise • Clear evidence of how place-based and approaches that can now be replicated.